Skip to main content

 The Aiguille du Peigne offers a wealth of multi-pitch trad routes, with options for all levels.
 The Minettes Spur (4c max) and the Lepidopteres (5b max) are excellent introductions for those new to Chamonix granite.
 For more advanced climbers, "Le Rond, le Ticket et la Lune" (sustained 6a, 6b max) offers beautiful climbing on the Peigne slabs.
 On the southwest face, the Vaucher route (6a max) is the most popular multi-pitch option.

-Dates : Depending on conditions and availabilities
+Depending on conditions and availabilities

-Meeting point & logistic : The program is established with our teams
+The program is established with our teams

-This price includes :
+✅ This price includes

 - mountain guiding services

-This price does not include :
+❌ This price does not include

-- your personal technical equipment
+- Your equipment

-- lift passes (including your guide)
+- Ski lifts (including your guide)

-- transfer (including your guide)
+- Any transfers (including your guide)

-- food (including your guide)
+- Food (including your guide)

-- accommodation (including your guide)
+- Accommodation (including your guide)

 Find in this section all the information about the basic equipment required for routes on the Aiguille du Peigne.
-The gear will then be adjusted with your guide according to the chosen itinerary.

 Equipment